 David presents seminars regularly, lectures on employment law and is a frequent contributor to legal publications.

 David is a mentor with the Scottish Mentoring Service and Renfrewshire Chamber of Commerce.
 He is a board member of Engage Renfrewshire and also chairs the Glasgow and West of Scotland Branch of the Institute of Directors.
-David is also a Fee Paid Employment Judge.

 David is a Visiting Professor of Employment Law in the Law School at the University of Strathclyde and lectures in employment law for the University of Stirling.
 He is also a tutor in employment law for the University of Strathclyde.